Birmingham Child Injury Lawyer

 - School Crosswalk Accidents — School crosswalk accidents that injure children can be caused by distracted drivers, poor supervision, broken traffic lights, and more.
 A child in a crosswalk is unprotected and can suffer severe injuries.

 - Suffocation/Strangulation/Choking — Babies and small children can easily choke, suffocate, and become strangled by everyday household items.
-Improper supervision, as well as defective manufacturing, can contribute to the injuries and fatalities caused by things like blinds and crib accessories.
+Improper supervision, as well as defective manufacturing or product warnings, can contribute to the injuries and fatalities caused by things like blinds and crib accessories.